ShayGoldman/acovado.club/README.md

 ## Tasks

-[ ] Solve number handling (no floating points! and Number) [ ] Support silent mode for simulation to avoid spamming the console with producer messages [ ] Support `detached` mode for `tracer.with` to not always attach to the active context
+[ ] Add healthz endpoint for all services + production docker-compose [ ] Solve number handling (no floating points! and Number) [ ] Support silent mode for simulation to avoid spamming the console with producer messages [ ] Support `detached` mode for `tracer.with` to not always attach to the active context